Illinois Compiled Statutes

 Commission policies, programs or practices with respect to agency organization and administration, hearings and procedures or substantive regulatory activity.

-(2) A discussion and analysis of the state of each utility industry
+(2) A discussion and analysis of the state of each

-(3) A specific discussion of the energy planning responsibilities and
+(3) A specific discussion of the energy planning

-activities of the Commission and energy utilities, including:
+responsibilities and activities of the Commission and energy utilities, including:

-(a) the extent to which conservation, cogeneration,
+(a) the extent to which conservation,

-renewable energy technologies and improvements in energy efficiency are being utilized by energy consumers, the extent to which additional potential exists for the economical utilization of such supplies, and a description of existing and proposed programs and policies designed to promote and encourage such utilization;
+cogeneration, renewable energy technologies and improvements in energy efficiency are being utilized by energy consumers, the extent to which additional potential exists for the economical utilization of such supplies, and a description of existing and proposed programs and policies designed to promote and encourage such utilization;

-(b) a description of each energy plan filed with the
+(b) a description of each energy plan filed with

 (c) a discussion of the powers by which the

-(4) A discussion of the extent to which utility services are available
+(4) A discussion of the extent to which utility

-to all Illinois citizens including:
+services are available to all Illinois citizens including:

 (a) the percentage and number of persons or